FindArticles FindArticles

 • AOSP vs. “stock Android” and GMS

-• How the AOSP stack fits together
+• How does the AOSP stack work?

 • Updates, Treble, and Mainline

-• Who builds on AOSP—and why
+• Who builds on AOSP — and why

 • Governance, licensing, and compliance

-• Developer tools: GSIs and testing
+• Developer opportunities: GSIs and testing

-• Why AOSP matters now—and next
+• Why AOSP is important now — and next

 What AOSP actually is